Adult Neuropsychology Service

 This fellowship consists of rotations within Cambridge Health Alliance which may include the Child Assessment

-Unit (CAU), the Adolescent Assessment Unit (AAU), and the Psychiatric
+Unit (CAU), the Adolescent Assessment Unit (AAU), and Psychiatric

-Emergency Service at the Cambridge Hospital campus.
+Emergency Services at the Cambridge Hospital campus.
 The CAU is a

 13 bed locked inpatient unit serving children ages 3-13 located